CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. After the upload completes, the status message will appear at the top right corner of your screen letting you know that your log was successfully uploaded.

-1. After you upload your log files, it will take some time for them to be parsed and analyzed.
+1. After you upload your log files, it will take some hours for them to be parsed and analyzed.
 Wait till the status of your log files turns **Ready**.

    ![](Images/img184.png)